Ecconia/Ecconia-LogicWorld-Mods/FixCompilerOnClient/Readme.md

 Just drop the `FixCompilerOnClient` folder into your `GameData` folder.

-You will also need the two mods `lwharmony` and `dllutil` for this mod to function.\
+You will also need the two mods `HarmonyForLogicWorld` and `AssemblyLoader` for this mod to function.\
 You can find them in my mod collection (root folder).